Saber Khalifa

-Saber Khalifa (صابر خليفة; born 14 October 1986) is a Tunisian international footballer who plays for Club Africain as a winger and striker.
+Saber Khalifa (صابر خليفة; born 14 October 1986) is a Tunisian former professional footballer who played as a winger and forward.

 Club career

 Born in Gabès, Khalifa has played in Tunisia, Libya and France for Stade Gabèsien, Espérance, Hammam-Lif, Al-Ahly.

-He joined French club Evian Thonon Gaillard in 2011, and in 2013 he was a finalist in the Coupe de France when his side lost 2–3 to Bordeaux.
+He joined French club Evian Thonon Gaillard in 2011, and in 2013 he was a finalist in the Coupe de France when his side lost 3–2 to Bordeaux.

-On 7 August 2013, Khalifa was linked with a move to Marseille, and he signed a four-year contract 2 days later.
+On 7 August 2013, Khalifa was linked with a move to Marseille, and he signed a four-year contract two days later.
 He stayed one season, playing 28 league matches and scoring once.

 On 26 July 2014, Khalifa was loaned to Club Africain with an option to buy included in the deal.

 In June 2016 Kalifa was linked with a move to Qatar to play for Al-Shahania Sports Club but this move eventually fell through.
 He spent time on loan with Kuwait SC in 2018.